ESNFranceG33kTeam/CosmoAppy/README.md

 <img src="config/sapi_db.png">

 :warning:
-> Actually the db creation is coded by hand but in a near future we would like generated it automatically.
+> Actually the db creation is coded by hand but in a near future we would like to generated it automatically.